You’ll find plenty of things to do in Corfu, a wonderful mash-up of the island’s British, French and Italian past.

 By Jim Ferri

-It doesn’t take long to see how Corfu, on Greece’s western Ionian Coast, differs from other Greek islands.
+It doesn’t take long to see how Corfu, one of the best Greek islands to visit on Greece’s western Ionian Coast, differs from other Greek islands.

 Step off the plane or the ferry from the mainland, and you find it’s much greener than the islands of the Aegean in eastern Greece.